eXist-db/docker-existdb/README.md

 These files only serve as a template.
 While upstream updates from eXist to them are rare, such upstream changes will be immediately mirrored here.
 Users are responsible to ensure that local changes in their forks / clones persist when syncing with this repo, e.g. by rebasing their own changes after pulling from upstream.

 #### JVM configuration
-This image uses an advanced JVM configuration passed to docker via the  `JAVA_TOOL_OPTIONS` env variable inside the Dockerfile.
-You should avoid forcing `-Xmx` arguments to eXist's JVM to set maximum memory.
-This can lead to crashes since java and Docker are (literally) not on the same page concerning available memory.
-Instead, use the `-XX:MaxRAMFraction=1` argument to modify the memory available to the JVM.
+This image uses an advanced JVM configuration, via the  `JAVA_TOOL_OPTIONS` env variable inside the Dockerfile.
+You should avoid the traditional way of setting the heap size via `-Xmx` arguments, this can lead to frequent crashes since Java and Docker are (literally) not on the same page concerning available memory.

+Instead, use the `-XX:MaxRAMFraction=1` argument to modify the memory available to the JVM *inside* the container.
 For production use we recommend to increase the value to `2` or even `4`.
 The values express ratios, so setting it to `2` means half the container's memory will be available to the JVM, '4' means ¼,  etc.

-To allocate e.g. 600mb to the container around the JVM use:
+To allocate e.g. 600mb to the container *around* the JVM use:
 ```bash
 docker run -m 600m …
 ```

-Lastly, this images uses a new garbage collection mechanism "garbage first (G1)" `-XX:+UseG1GC` and enables string deduplication `-XX:+UseStringDeduplication` to improve performance.
+Lastly, this images uses a new garbage collection mechanism [garbage first (G1)](https://docs.oracle.com/javase/9/gctuning/garbage-first-garbage-collector.htm#JSGCT-GUID-ED3AB6D3-FD9B-4447-9EDF-983ED2F7A573) `-XX:+UseG1GC` and enables [string deduplication](http://openjdk.java.net/jeps/192) `-XX:+UseStringDeduplication` to improve performance.

 To disable or further tweak these features edit the relevant parts of the `Dockerfile`, or when running the image.
 As always when using the latest and greatest, YMMV.
 Feedback about real world experiences with this features in connection with eXist is very much welcome.